yusufayd1n/Cats/README.md

 # CATS APP
 ---------------------
-The Cats app is an Android application thats shows a lot of cats breed and gives you information about cats.The app is designed with a focus on modern Android development practices, utilizing MVVM architecture, Jetpack Compose, and various powerful libraries for a clean and maintainable codebase.
+The Cats app is an Android application thats shows a lot of cats breeds and gives you information about cats.The app is designed with a focus on modern Android development practices, utilizing MVVM architecture, Jetpack Compose, and various powerful libraries for a clean and maintainable codebase.

 **Features**
 ---------------------